AMWA-TV/is-device-configuration/docs/Backup & restore.md

 Partial backups can be created by choosing other role paths.
 The scope of backups can further be restricted by using a query parameter of `recurse=false` which will only include the properties of the targeted role path.

-`Note`: In some cases objects in a device model might have dependencies to other objects in the device model which could influence restore behaviour.
+Devices are RECOMMENDED to populate `dependencyPaths` for objects which have dependencies on other role path objects when returning a backup data set ([see NcObjectPropertiesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncobjectpropertiesholder)).

 ## Performing a Modify restore